-SECTION 12.
 Beneficiaries.
-This Disclosure Agreement shall inure solely to the benefit of the Commonwealth, the Participating Underwriters, and holders from time to time of the Commonwealth's Bonds, and shall create no rights in any other person or entity.
+SECTION 11.
+This Disclosure Agreement shall inure solely to the benefit of the Commonwealth, the Authority, the Participating Underwriters, and Holders from time to time of the Series 2009 D Bonds, and shall create no rights in any other person or entity.